 I’m sharing the really easy Christmas dinner menu that I use as a basis when we host Christmas.
-It’s an easy to prepare menu that helps keep our Christmas day stress-free.
+It’s an easy-to-prepare menu based on traditional Christmas meals that helps keep our Christmas day stress-free.

-It can be a daunting task to be in charge of preparing and serving Christmas dinner for an array of guests on Christmas day.
+It can be a daunting task to be in charge of preparing and serving Christmas lunch or dinner for an array of guests on Christmas day.

-But there is a way to prepare and serve mouthwateringly delicious Christmas meal without ending up in a stressed heap at the dinner table.
+But there is a way to prepare and serve mouthwateringly delicious Christmas meals without ending up in a stressed heap at the dinner table.

 Luckily, being in charge of Christmas dinner doesn’t have to be stressful.